benwilcock/cqrs-microservice-sampler/README.md

 Read the [Axon documentation](http://www.axonframework.org) for the finer details of how Axon brings CQRS and Event Sourcing to your apps, as well as lots of detail on how it's configured and used (using Spring for the setup and some Java extensions and annotations for the code).

-## Running the Demo
+# Running the Demo

-Running the demo is easy but you'll need to have the following software installed on your machine first...
+Running the demo is easy but you'll need to have the following software installed on your machine.
+I'm using [Ubuntu 16.04](http://ubuntu.com) as my OS.

 - [Docker](https://www.docker.com/) (I'm using v1.8.2)
 - [Docker-compose](https://www.docker.com/) (I'm using v1.7.1)

 If you have all the required software, you can run the demo by following the process outlined below.
-I'm using [Ubuntu 16.04](http://ubuntu.com) as my development OS.

-> If you're developing on Windows or Mac then Docker is a bit more fiddly unless you try out the native '[Docker for Mac](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/)' or '[Docker for Windows](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/)'.
-Both in BETA at the time of writing and neither have been tested for compatibility with this demo.
+> If you're using Windows or Mac then Docker is a bit more fiddly unless you try out the native '[Docker for Mac](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/)' or '[Docker for Windows](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/)'.
+Both are in BETA at the time of writing.

-### Step 1: Get the Docker-compose config file
+## Step 1: Get the Docker-compose config file

-In a new empty folder, at the terminal execute the following command to download the latest docker-compose configuration file (YAML).
+In a new empty folder, at the terminal execute the following command to download the latest docker-compose configuration file for this demo.

 ```bash
 $ wget https://raw.githubusercontent.com/benwilcock/microservice-sampler/master/docker-compose.yml
 ```

-> Don't change the file name - Docker defaults to looking for a file named 'docker-compose.yml'
+> Try not to change the file name - Docker defaults to looking for a file called 'docker-compose.yml'.

-### Step 2: Start the Microservices
+## Step 2: Start the Microservices

 Because we're using docker-compose, starting the microservices is simply a case of executing the following command window from within the folder you created for step 1...